viper-010/Python_YT/21-Function-Arguments/21_Function-Argument_tutorial.md

 ---

 ## Keyword arguments
 We can provide arguments with key = value, this way the interpreter recognizes the arguments by the parameter name.
-Hence, the the order in which the arguments are passed does not matter.
+Hence,the order in which the arguments are passed does not matter.

 ### Example
 ```python